dialero/website/docs/phone/getting-started/1-requirements.md

 ## Twilio Account

 Dialero requires an active Twilio Account.
-If your don't have one, please refer to the [Set Up Twilio Account](dialero_softphone_setup_twilio.html) section.
+If your don't have one, please register to [Twilio](https://www.twilio.com/try-twilio) and create an account.

 ---